testNameGenerator/Eclipse-plugin/README.md

 Eclipse Plugin that converts a phrase intro a PHPUnit test method.<br/>

+The update site for the plugin can be accessed via the following url: http://bogdananton.github.io/Eclipse-testNameGenerator/

+The url is visible only from Eclipse.
+Please add the url from: Help > Install New Software ... > Add

 Usage
 ----
 Move the cursor to the line that you want to convert into a test method and press the keybind.